Delicious, light and healthy, Easy Fish Piccata with Artichokes is quick enough for every day, elegant enough for entertaining!

 Easy Fish Piccata with Artichokes

 Delicious, light and healthy, Easy Fish Piccata with Artichokes is quick enough for every day, elegant enough for entertaining.
-Fish filets are dredged in flour, sautéed in oil, then served with a slightly tangy and scrumptious lemon, butter, caper sauce.
+Fish filets are dredged in flour, sautéed in oil, then served with artichokes and a slightly tangy and scrumptious lemon, butter, caper sauce.
 Yum!

 - Yield: 6 servings 1x